CodeYourFuture/immersive-go-course/kafka-cron/README.md

 Next, you can add Prometheus, AlertManager, and Grafana, a common monitoring stack, to your `docker-compose` configuration.
 Here is an example configuration that you can adapt: https://dzlab.github.io/monitoring/2021/12/30/monitoring-stack-docker/.
 AlertManager is used for notifying operators of unexpected conditions, and Grafana is useful for building dashboards that allow you to troubleshoot and understand your systems operation.

-If your system is struggling to run such a complex `docker-compose` system in a performant fashion, you can cut down the number of Kafka topics and consumers that you are running to a minimum (just one consumer and one retry consumer are fine - don't run sets of these for multiple clusters if your system is under too much load).
+If your system is struggling to run such a complex `docker-compose` system in a performant fashion, you can cut down the number of Kafka topics and consumers that you are running to a minimum (just one producer and consumer/retry consumer pair are fine - don't run sets of these for multiple clusters if your system is under too much load).

 You'll need to set up a Prometheus configuration to scrape your producers and consumers.
 Prometheus [configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) is quite complex but you can adapt this [example configuration](https://github.com/prometheus/prometheus/blob/main/documentation/examples/prometheus.yml).